TakashiYoshinaga/iPhoneCinematicDepthTo3D/README.md

    **Note:** The depth video size is either 512x288 or 288x512, while the color video size is 512x512.

 ## 6. Display in 3D within Unity
-1. Open the DepthPlayer project in Unity
+1. Open the DepthPlayer or DepthPlayer_LKG project in Unity
 2. Place `color_output` and `depth_output` into any directory under the Assets folder
    e.g., within the VideoFiles directory
 3. Double-click on DepthPlayer inside the Scenes directory